D-TACQ/ACQ400CSS/README.md

-**IMPORTANT**
+## IMPORTANT

-*** Use Git! ***
+### Use Git!

 Yes, github will let you download a zip file, but you'll find staying up to date much easier by using git tools to maintain a clone of our repo

-*** cs-studio is based on eclipse ****
+### cs-studio is based on eclipse

-# Concept of Workspace: this has all temp data. *** RECOMMEND *** set up one workspace per UUT.
+#### Concept of Workspace:

+Workspace holds all temp data. **RECOMMEND** set up one workspace per UUT.
 The workspace will store your configuration (UUT, graphic layout etc) between sessions.

-# Concept of Project: this is the "code", ACQ400CSS is your project.
+#### Concept of Project: this is the "code", ACQ400CSS is your project.
 ONE project is re-used readonly by many workspaces.
-*** DO NOT *** locate the Project in the file tree under the Workspace!
+* *DO NOT* * locate the Project in the file tree under the Workspace!

-*** Recommended File Layout ***
+**Recommended File Layout**
-# Store cs-studio in ./cs-studio
+1. Store cs-studio in ./cs-studio
-# Store the OPI project in ./PROJECTS/ACQ400CSS
+2. Store the OPI project in ./PROJECTS/ACQ400CSS
 <pre>
 mkdir PROJECTS; cd PROJECTS; git clone https://github.com/D-TACQ/ACQ400CSS.git
 </pre>
-# Create one workspace per UUT: mkdir CSSWS/ACQ1001_123
+3. Create one workspace per UUT: mkdir CSSWS/ACQ1001_123
-# Add the directory PROJECTS/ACQ400CSS/ACQ400 as project "ACQ400" to the workspace.
+4. Add the directory PROJECTS/ACQ400CSS/ACQ400 as project "ACQ400" to the workspace.
 For screen shots please see quickstart below.
-# Set some preferences in your workspace.
+5. Set some preferences in your workspace.
 <pre>
 EDIT | Preferences | CSS Applications | Display | BOY | OPI Runtime
     set name UUT value the name of the uut eg acq1001_123